Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Conclusions

 \section{Conclusions}

 The present study demonstrates that the mechanical properties and self-assembled morphologies of dense PNIPAM suspensions can be tuned by controlling the suspension temperature and particle stiffness.
-We synthesize PNIPAM particles of different stiffnesses by varying the crosslinker concentration in a free radical precipitation polymerization method.
-We quantify the stiffnesses of these particles by measuring their maximum swelling ratios.
+In this work, we synthesized PNIPAM particles of different stiffnesses by varying the crosslinker concentration in a free radical precipitation polymerization method.
+We quantified the stiffnesses of the synthesized particles by measuring their maximum swelling ratios.
 Our dynamic light scattering data reveal that the soft particles, characterized by higher osmotic pressures, deswell more rapidly than stiff particles upon increasing temperature.
-We perform Fourier transform infrared spectroscopy experiments to study the temperature-dependent hydrophobicity of the aqueous PNIPAM suspensions.
-We observe that the hydrophobicity of PNIPAM particles increase with temperature and decrease with particle stiffness.
-Interestingly, we observe a non-monotonic increase in the suspension viscoelasticity when temperature is increased across the LCST.
-We note that suspensions comprising the softest PNIPAM particles exhibit a gel-liquid-gel transition with increase in temperature, with the gel phase above the LCST being significantly weaker than that formed below the LCST.
-On the other hand, suspensions comprising PNIPAM hydrogels with large particle stiffnesses form disordered glassy phases below and above the LCST, while retaining finite though low rigidities at the LCST.
-An increase in suspension rigidity above the LCST is attributed to a change in interparticle interaction from repulsive to attractive \cite{Romeo2010} due to enhancement of the hydrophobic nature of the PNIPAM particles with increasing temperature.
-Cryo-SEM studies to visualize the microscopic suspension structures reveal significant changes in the morphologies of the particle assemblies with a change in suspension temperature and particle stiffness.
-In results that verify our rheology data, we observe that suspensions of soft PNIPAM particles form gel-like networks at temperatures below and above the LCST.
-Owing to the higher particle hydrophobicities, we even see phase separation at temperatures near and above the LCST.
-In contrast, suspensions of stiff PNIPAM particles remain in a glassy state at all the experimental temperatures studied here.
-A glass-liquid-gel transition was reported earlier when temperature of a dense PNIPAM suspension was raised across the LCST \cite{Romeo2010}.
-We show here, for the first time to the best of our knowledge, that phase transformations in thermoreversible hydrogel suspensions depend sensitively on particle stiffness.
-By tuning just the PNIPAM particle stiffness and suspension temperature, we have successfully achieved a rich variety of suspension phases with unique properties.
+We performed Fourier transform infrared spectroscopy experiments to study the temperature-dependent hydrophobicity of aqueous PNIPAM suspensions.
+Analysis of the data shows that the hydrophobicity of PNIPAM particles increases with temperature and decreases with particle stiffness.
+Since the concentration of the polar crosslinker, MBA, used during synthesis of stiff PNIPAM particles was much higher than the amount required to synthesize the softer ones, stiff particle suspensions are characterized by a larger number density of ionic groups and therefore enhanced hydrophilicity.
+To study the competition between hydrophobic and electrostatic interactions, we estimated surface charge densities of PNIPAM particles of different stiffnesses in aqueous suspensions by measuring surface zeta potentials.
+Interestingly, we see clear signatures of the presence of electrostatic attraction between soft PNIPAM particles and those of intermediate stiffnesses even at temperatures below the LSCT.
+On the other hand, suspensions constituted by stiff PNIPAM particles are stable against electrostatic attraction over the entire temperature range.\\